xarray-contrib/xarray-simlab/doc/create_model.rst

-We could just implement this numerical model with a few lines of Python / Numpy code, e.g., here below assuming periodic boundary conditions and a gaussian pulse as initial profile.
+We could just implement this numerical model with a few lines of Python / Numpy code, e.g., here below assuming periodic boundary conditions and a Gaussian pulse as initial profile.
 We will show, however, that it is very easy to refactor this code for using it with xarray-simlab.
 We will also show that, while enabling useful features, the refactoring still results in a short amount of readable code.